 Dr. Dalembert is an attending physician in the Division of General Pediatrics at Children's Hospital of Philadelphia (CHOP) and an Assistant Professor of Clinical Pediatrics at the Perelman School of Medicine at the University of Pennsylvania.
 He is also the Associate Director of the Center for Health Equity and a Faculty Scholar at the CHOP PolicyLab and a Senior Fellow of the Leonard Davis Institute of Health Economics.
-He serves as an Assistant Program Director for the CHOP Pediatrics Residency Program.
+He serves as an Associate Program Director for the CHOP Pediatrics Residency Program.

 Dr. Dalembert’s academic and research areas of interest include adolescent health, health equity, and increasing patient/family engagement in the primary care setting.
 He utilizes qualitative, hypothesis-generating research to inform pragmatic quality improvement and innovation in primary care service delivery, with a goal of advancing holistic improvements in patient health.
 Dr. Dalembert also has a passion for medical education.
 He engages in curricular design in implicit bias and quality improvement, as well as teaching in the inpatient, ambulatory, and classroom settings for residents and medical students.